Harriet Waylett: On London and Dublin stages

+On 12 May 1825, she played Zephyrina in The Lady and the Devil, her first appearance at the Haymarket Theatre.
+She stood in high favour as a singer and actress also in Dublin and Cork.

 After her return from Dublin, Waylett played at the Haymarket, Drury Lane, Queen's Theatre, the Olympic Theatre, Covent Garden, and other houses.
 In 1832, she was acting at the Strand Theatre, where in 1834 she was sole manager.
 Here she also played original parts.
 The performances were nominally gratis: admission to the house was in fact by paying four shillings an ounce at a neighbouring shop for sweetmeats, or purchasing tickets for the Victoria Theatre.
 There were few London houses at which she was not seen, and she was a favourite in the country.
 In May 1833, she appeared at the King's Lynn theatre with Frederick Henry Yates of the Adelphi Theatre.
 In January 1834 she was appearing in the Theatre Royal, Dublin as Letitia Hardy, Phoebe in Paul Pry, False and Constant, The Haunted Tower, The Marriage of Figaro, and Clari, the Maid of Milan.

 In October 1835, she received in Dublin £800 and half a clear benefit for twenty-one nights' performances.
 In 1838, she was engaged again at the Haymarket.